Liz loves animals. Seeing them ill, hurt, or killed breaks her heart. She advocates for "adopt, don't shop" and TNR programs for feral cats.

 - The test does not detect the actual virus; only the antibodies against it.

 - Kittens may show false positives because of antibodies gained from the mother cat through nursing (if the mother cat had an actual active FIV virus )

 This last point is double the tragedy, because so many healthy kittens have been put down just because they showed a positive test.
 Yes, they may have had the virus, but it's far more likely that they were tested too young, and were still showing mom's antibodies.

 For this reason, kittens should not be tested for FIV prior to about 6-8 months of age.
 Waiting gives their systems time to shed the inherited antibodies.

 In Memoriam: RIP, Sweet Baby

 A Needless Loss of a Life

-The kitten in the two photos just above was being fostered for adoption.
+The kitten in the photos above was being fostered for adoption.

-He and his sister were the two shiest, and they had been brought out of their shells and were all ready for adoption when the tragedy of a positive FIV test struck.
+He and his sister were the two shyest, and they had been brought out of their shells and were all ready for adoption when the tragedy of a positive FIV test struck.

-The little fellow pictured above was just a little over 2 months old.
+The little fellow pictured above was just a little over two-months-old.